Lamprophonia/cardboard-garden/docs/journals/PHASE1_DATABASE_ARCHITECTURE.md

-# TCG Card Collection Manager - Project Journal
+# Cardboard Garden - Project Journal

 > **A living document tracking the evolution, decisions, and future plans of this project**